 ‘Remembering Our First TV Set’.
 Personal Memories as a Source for Television Audience History

-Personal memories represent a crucial source in outlining a history of television audience.
+Personal memories represent a crucial source in outlining a history of television audiences.
 However, they are undoubtedly special historical tools, and their interpretation requires particular cares and concerns.
-Relying on interviews leaded on direct witnesses, the paper describes the advent of television in the private space of the home in the mid fifties in Italy, comparing personal memories with the interpretative repertoires filtered down by the popular media system.
-The paper also tries to add a further piece to a wider ‘European historical mosaic’, in seeking to relate some aspects peculiar to the Italian scenario to a broader transnational pattern.
+Relying on interviews with direct witnesses, the paper describes the advent of television in the private space of the home in the mid-fifties in Italy, comparing personal memories with the interpretative repertoires filtered down by the popular media system.
+The paper also tries to contribute to a wider ‘European historical mosaic’ by seeking to relate some aspects peculiar to the Italian scenario to a broader transnational pattern.

 |Publisher||Netherlands Institute for Sound and Vision|

 |Rights||Authors who publish with this journal agree to the following terms:Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work (See The Effect of Open Access).|

 |Note||VIEW Journal of European Television History and Culture; Vol 2, No 3 (2013); 4-12|